10 alternatives to personal loans and who they’re for

 1. Credit cards

 The monthly payment on a credit card works differently from a personal loan payment.
-Rather than a fixed payment based on the entire amount you borrow, a credit card minimum payment is only based on the amount of credit used.
+A credit card minimum payment is only based on the amount of credit used.
 That may be easier on your budget than a fixed personal loan payment, especially if you have variable income from tips or commissions.
-Credit cards can also come with rewards to get extra cash back or travel benefits.
+Credit cards can also come with cash back or travel rewards and perks you won’t get with personal loans.

 It’s best to pay your balance in full each month to keep your credit scores from dropping.
-Unlike a personal loan, your credit card balance has a direct effect on your credit utilization ratio.
-The more of your available credit you use, the more your credit scores could potentially drop.
+Unlike a personal loan, your credit card balance directly affects your credit utilization ratio.
+The more available credit you use, the more your credit scores could drop.
 Credit interest rates are also variable, compounding and typically much higher than personal loan rates.

 Benefits

-• The full line of credit is available right away and can be paid off and reused.
+- The full credit line is available immediately and can be paid off and reused.

 Drawbacks